jpmcneely/WiFiSerialModem_ESP8266/README.md

 services.

-The modem supports most standard Hayes AT commands, as well as some commands that are specific to the implemantation.
+The modem supports most standard Hayes AT commands, as well as some commands that are specific to the implementation.

 ## Why?